Ted Kaczynski: Incarceration and death

 In 2011, Kaczynski was a person of interest in the Chicago Tylenol murders.
 Kaczynski was willing to provide a DNA sample to the FBI but later withheld it as a bargaining chip for his legal efforts against the FBI's private auction of his confiscated property.
-The U.S. government seized Kaczynski's cabin, which they put on display at the Newseum in Washington, D.C., until late 2019, when it was transferred to a nearby FBI museum.
+The U.S. government seized Kaczynski's cabin, which they put on display at the Newseum in Washington, D.C.
+It remained at the Newseum until late 2019, when it was transferred to a nearby FBI museum.

-In March 2021 Kaczynski was diagnosed with rectal cancer.
-He complained of rectal bleeding in March 2021, and on December 14, 2021, he was transferred to Federal Medical Center, Butner, in North Carolina.
+In March 2021, Kaczynski complained of rectal bleeding and was diagnosed with rectal cancer.
+On December 14, 2021, he was transferred to Federal Medical Center, Butner, in North Carolina.
 Kaczynski was receiving biweekly chemotherapy until March 2023, when he began to decline all treatment due to unpleasant side effects and his poor prognosis.
 In May 2023, Kaczynski was noted by a prison oncologist to be "depressed" and was referred for a psychiatric evaluation.

 At 12:23 a.m. on June 10, 2023, Kaczynski was found in his cell unresponsive, with no pulse, after hanging himself from a handicap rail with a shoelace.
 Prison employees immediately began resuscitation measures, including chest compressions.
 He was taken to Duke University Hospital in Durham, North Carolina, where his blood pressure remained low until he was pronounced dead at 8:07 a.m.
 EDT.